Connect with experienced entrepreneurs and get the industry or area-specific expertise you need to help grow your business!

 How does it work?

-- Business owners that are interested in meeting with an EIR will need to fill out our Request For EIR Consult form, which can be accessed here.
+- Business owners that are interested in meeting with an EIR will need to fill out our Request For EIR Consult form.

 - The WBC will review your form and contact you to discuss whether the EIR program is a good fit for you.
 Once the WBC has determined that the EIR program is right for you we will contact one of our Entrepreneurs in Residence and share your information with them- this will include your well articulated challenge, question or business need.